The 3 Best Migraine Glasses of 2026: Scientifically Tested!

 FL-41 filters used to be the height of light sensitivity technology.
 In fact, Avulux used to sell this type of lens before they developed their new green light ones.

-They block mainly blues and even filter out some greens because they thought these were the most harmful.
+They block mainly blues and even filter out a lot of the greens because they thought these were the most harmful.
 But, we know better now.
+Don’t we?

-However, because they do in fact filter blue light in the 480nm range (71%), they are still effective at reducing light sensitivity and improving migraine pain.
-They also do block around 14% of the red, so not much but a little bit!
+However, because they do in fact filter blue light in the 480nm range (59%), they are still effective at reducing light sensitivity and improving migraine pain.
+They also block around 12% of the red, so not much to write home about there.

 Lux Reduction

-Much like the Avulux, Theraspecs also decrease lux by around 54%, although this is technically for their “indoor” model.
-They also have an “outdoor” version that acts more like sunglasses and decreases lux by 90%.
+With their Fl-Pro lenses the brightness reduction is only 42%, just like the Zenni light green lenses.
+They also have an “outdoor” version that acts more like sunglasses and decreases lux by 91%.

-So that’s another perk of the Theraspecs in that they offer an indoor and an outdoor version to decrease your photophobia no matter where you are.
+So that’s another perk of the Theraspecs in that they offer an actual sunglasses version to decrease your photophobia while outside.

 Color Rendering